divpreeet/divpreeet/README.md

 ## About me:

-😄 **Fun fact:** I’m working on a programming language called ScurvyScript (it’s a little high-seas themed).
+😄 **Fun fact:** I’m working on a programming language called ScurvyScript (it’s a little pirate themed).

 🔭 **I’m looking to collaborate** on cool projects, ideas, or just chat about tech.